Keeping Blood Safe

 - You have had an uncomplicated dental filling or scaling

 Do not give blood until you have recovered after:

 vCJD and Blood Donation

-The IBTS does not accept donations from people who have lived for a total of 1 year or more in the UK between 1st January 1980 and 31st December 1996.
-This includes living, working or on holidays.
+From 7th October 2019, the IBTS now accepts donations from people who have lived for a total of 1 year or more in the UK between 1st January 1980 and 31st December 1996.
 By the UK we mean England, Wales, Northern Ireland, Scotland, the Channel Islands and the Isle of Man.

 For further information on vCJD read the page on vCJD

 Blood Donation and Blood Safety Information